 A typical PFD will include:

-- All Major equipment: Each equipment shown on PFD has a unique equipment number and a descriptive name.
-It also indicates the main dimensions, capacity, and operating information of the equipment.
+- All Major equipment: Each piece of equipment shown on PFD has a unique equipment number and a descriptive name.
+It also indicates the equipment’s main dimensions, capacity, and operating information.

 - 2nd is – Process flow stream or interconnected piping.
 PFD follows the left-right approach for process flow.
-That means any process stream enter or exit either from the right or left.
-However please note that this left-right approach is not a mandatory requirement but good engineering practice.
+That means any process stream enters or exits either from the right or left.
+However, please note that this left-right approach is not mandatory but a good engineering practice.

 - All process flow streams shown on PFD will have an identification number.
-A description of the process conditions and the chemical composition of each stream such as pressure, temperature, density, mass flow rate, and a mass-energy balance will be included in PFD.
+A description of the process conditions and the chemical composition of each stream, such as pressure, temperature, density, mass flow rate, and mass-energy balance, will be included in PFD.
 These data will be either displayed directly on the PFD or included in the flow summary table.
-Sometimes, it also shows the minimum, normal and maximum values of these process parameters.
+Sometimes, it also shows these process parameters’ minimum, normal and maximum values.
 Next is

 - The process flow direction of all process line

 - Control valves and process-critical valves